nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - **Efficiency**: Optimized for use via a Command Line Interface (CLI), you can **easily view and edit your contacts** at your fingertips with ConnectUS.
 - **User-friendliness**: With the benefits of having a Graphical User Interface (GUI), **easily navigate through your contact information** to find exactly what you need to **connect** with others.

 This User Guide will provide you with an in-depth documentation for you to easily integrate ConnectUS into your daily life.
-It covers **step-by-step instructions** on setting up ConnectUS, core ConnectUS features and commands, and a glossary for definitions used in ConnectUS.
+It covers **step-by-step instructions** on setting up ConnectUS, core ConnectUS features and commands, and a glossary for definitions of terms used in ConnectUS.

 So what are you waiting for?
 Get ready to **Connect** with others and let **US** handle the rest!